minarashidi/spring-kafka-avro-demo/readme.md

 ### 4. Configure Application Properties

-The application is pre-configured to connect to Kafka and PostgreSQL.
 Ensure the following configuration in `application.yml` matches your setup:

 ```yaml
 spring: